paldepind/smart-comment/README.md

 If the region is active `smart-comment` calls `smart-comment-region`.
 When invoked with two universal arguments it calls `smart-comment-cleanup` which deletes all lines marked for deletion.

+## Thanks

+Thanks to @limemloh for bug finding and feedback.